 Winnings will be credited to your account within minutes of a game concluding.
 So, typically, finding out if you won is as easy as checking to see if your account balance increased.
 You can also see a recent history of bets you’ve placed in your betting history.
 Checking that will also show if the wager in question won or lost.
 Some sportsbooks will offer to email you alerts when a bet you have placed wins.

 What is a spread?

-Not all sports teams are equal, so to counteract that imbalance and create “even” matchups, sportsbooks set a spread, which is a number of points the favored team has to win by.
+Not all sports teams are equal.
+So, to counteract that imbalance and create “even” matchups, sportsbooks set a spread.
+The spread is a number of points the favored team has to win by.
 The spread allows you to get better odds when betting on a dominant team like the New England Patriots or Golden State Warriors, but now those teams may have to win by a certain number of points (say, 10) for your bet to cash.
 Point spreads are most common in basketball and football, and you can learn all about spread betting here.

 What does it mean to “bet the over”?